LegendaryB/gogdl/README.md

 Simple CLI application to download all files in a folder from Google Drive.
 Team drives are also supported.
 At the moment only files at the top level are downloaded.
 Subfolders are ignored.

+## Requirements

+A Google Cloud Platform project with the Drive API enabled. = [Guide](https://developers.google.com/drive/api/v3/quickstart/go#step_1_turn_on_the)
+You need to place the downloaded .json file next to the application and name it 'credentials.json'.

 ## Usage

 ### Download a folder